by Emily Barnhardt

 If had to choose a phrase that encapsulates my story and the pain and suffering I’ve experienced, it would be: “collateral beauty.”

-There are no words to explain the devastating grief that washes over you after a complex loss like suicide; it’s as unpredictable and relentless as waves crashing over the seashore.
-I wrestled with the never-ending questions and the monstrous-of-all questions, “why?”
-I broke time and time again over the feeling that I somehow failed her and didn’t love her enough.
+There are no words to explain the devastating grief that washes over you after a complex loss like suicide; it’s as unpredictable and as relentless as waves crashing over the seashore.
+I wrestled with the never-ending questions and the monstrous-of-all questions, “why?” my best friend killed herself.
+Time and time again, I experienced the feeling that I failed her and didn’t love her enough.

 I wanted to be angry with her for leaving me that way and giving up.